lucas-homer/cohort-002-skill-building/exercises/10-human-in-the-loop-project-work/10.02-build-the-hitl-harness/explainer/notes.md

 3. If approved: action executes, you see result
 4. If rejected: you see feedback, adjust approach

 Never assume action succeeded.
-Wait for approval-end result.
+Wait for approval-result result.

 Available tools:
 - sendEmail: requires approval